chetAnrAo1213/PasswordManager/README.md

 	5) AI Based User Analysis :
  	     Admin can By-Pass the data of the User to AI, it will  Fetch an Analysis Report.

+ Encyrption : Visit this playlist from YouTube.
+It has a tutorial on How to apply Symmentric Encryption against a text.